 In its deliberations leading to these recommendations, the Working Group discussed that creating strict additional categories of different TLD types will likely impact one or more aspects of the New gTLD Program (e.g., application requirements, evaluation, base Registry Agreement, post-delegation activities, etc.).
 As such, the creation of new types should not be taken lightly and must account for any differences through the entirety of the application, evaluation, and delegation processes.
 There must be a clear justification for new types and benefits must outweigh the potential costs.

-The Working Group considered GAC Advice contained in the Nairobi Communiqué (2010) that suggested exploring the potential benefits of further categories that could simplify management of the New gTLD Program, create greater flexibility in the application procedures to address the needs of different applicants, make application processes more predictable, and create greater efficiencies for ICANN.
+The Working Group considered GAC Consensus Advice contained in the Nairobi Communiqué (2010) that suggested exploring the potential benefits of further categories that could simplify management of the New gTLD Program, create greater flexibility in the application procedures to address the needs of different applicants, make application processes more predictable, and create greater efficiencies for ICANN.
 Ultimately, after careful consideration, the Working Group concluded that it is challenging to implement categories in a simple, effective, and predictable manner.
 The Working Group did not find a compelling reason to do so in light of these difficulties.
 The Working Group particularly emphasized that the establishment of new types adds elements to the application, evaluation, and contractual compliance aspects of the program, which may have unintended impacts.
 The Working Group further considered that the introduction of different types and corresponding differential treatment of applications could create inappropriate incentives for applicants to “game” the system and win an unfair advantage over other applicants, or to simply select the easiest or simplest path to approval.
 Creating additional categories may also lead to a more complicated contractual compliance environment and challenges in supporting changes between the various types after delegation.

 The Working Group acknowledged that there are legitimate and important differences that may exist between different strings and/or registry business plans, and does not seek to discount these differences.
 However, given the complexity of the issue, the Working Group believes that the additional types should be added under exceptional circumstances only.
 The Working Group notes that there may be legitimate needs to make adjustments to the New gTLD Program’s approach to types in the future, but it is not in a position to anticipate these needs based on the information currently available.